-AWS Fault Injection Simulator is a fully managed fault injection service that makes it easier for teams to discover an application’s weaknesses at scale in order to improve performance, observability, and resiliency.
+AWS Fault Injection Service (FIS) is a fully managed fault injection service that makes it easier for teams to discover an application’s weaknesses at scale in order to improve performance, observability, and resilience.
 You can find a list of supported fault injections here.

 Simple setup

-AWS Fault Injection Simulator supports best practice chaos engineering parameters to make it easy to get started building and running fault injection experiments, without needing to install any agents.
-Sample experiments are available to use as a starting point.
+AWS Fault Injection Service makes it easy to get started building and running fault injection experiments, without needing to install any agents.
 Fully managed fault injection actions are used to define actions such as stopping an instance, throttling an API, and failing over a database.
-Fault Injection Simulator supports Amazon CloudWatch so that you can use your existing metrics to monitor Fault Injection Simulator experiments.
+Fault Injection Service supports Amazon CloudWatch so that you can use your existing metrics to monitor Fault Injection Service experiments.

 Run real-world scenarios